-Sports have always provided audiences with entertaining spectacle, and the invention of mass media and high-profile sponsorship has made athletes into global super stars.
+Sports have always provided audiences with entertaining spectacle, and the invention of mass media and high-profile sponsorship has made athletes into global superstars.

 The increasingly competitive nature of sports today means that athletes are pushing themselves harder than ever before.
 As a testament to this, there were two dozen sports world records broken in just 2014 alone!
 Sport and exercise medicine (SEM) doctors ensure that competitors can perform at their best, and also treat athletes who have suffered injuries while aiming for a new title or big win.
 Because sports injuries require closely monitored rehabilitation, sports medicine clinics have resident physiotherapists and aides who have completed physiotherapist assistant training.

-Physiotherapists have an extensive understanding of human movement (kinesiology) and the bodily impact of injury.
+Physiotherapists have an extensive understanding of human movement (kinesiology) and the bodily impact of an injury.
 In sports physiotherapy, there are usually several steps that are taken to rehabilitate the patient so that they can return to physical activity.
 These steps include acute care, which involves directly treating the injury, and rehabilitation, which is managing the injury so that the athlete can continue to perform.
-A major step after the rehabilitation process is to educate the athlete in the management of their injury and how future injuries can prevented.
+A major step after the rehabilitation process is to educate the athlete in the management of their injury and how future injuries can be prevented.
 Some of the most common sports injuries include:

 - Ankle sprain (common with runners)

 - Groin pull (common with soccer players)